-Journaling is a popular activity highly recommended by many self-help guru’s and motivational speakers.
+Writing in a gratitude journal is a popular activity highly recommended by many self-help gurus and motivational speakers.
 The reason they recommend journaling?
 Simple: it works to create more gratitude and self-growth in your life, to keep you living in appreciation, and to help you reach your goals and dreams.
+After the last year, we may need to reset and begin our gratitude journal again!

 Writing down things you are grateful for daily is also a fantastic way to cultivate a more positive state of mind.
 Need some tips to get you going?
 Grab your notebook and choose from the following: